-How did Terri’s introspective trip in the Lighthouse help her face her fears and boost her creativity?
+How did Terri’s introspective trip at Synthesis help her face her fears and boost her creativity?
 Read her heartfelt story and watch her interview to find out.

 Watch Terri’s story: